eea/eea.reportnet3.api.fme/doc/help/src/reader-parameters.md

 ### Default geom column for all feature types
 For Reportnet 3 tables that contain multiple geometry fields, this setting controls wich of them should be used by FME.
 The default behaviour is to use the first occuring geometry column in Reportnet 3 table definition.

+### Data Providers
+For Reportnet3 Datasets that is composed from many data providers, this setting can be used to filter the read operation based on data provider code(s).

 ## Schema Attributes
 ### Additional Attributes to Expose